ODA Spending

 How much ODA does South Korea allocate to global health?

-South Korea was the 11th-largest OECD DAC donor to global health in 2021 in absolute terms and fifth-largest relative to its ODA/GNI ratio.
+South Korea was the 11th-largest OECD DAC donor to global health in 2022 in absolute terms and 4th-largest relative to its ODA/GNI ratio.

 How is South Korean global health ODA changing?

-South Korea spent 22% of its ODA on global health in 2021, down from 28% in 2020, according to the OECD DAC.
-The slight decrease in health funding is largely due to massive health spending related to the prioritization of COVID-19 response in 2020.
+South Korea spent 15% of its ODA on global health in 2022, down from 22% in 2021, according to the OECD DAC.
+The decrease in health funding is largely due to the decrease in health spending related to the COVID-19 response.
 Funding levels remain elevated compared to pre-COVID-19 spending.

 How does South Korea allocate global health ODA?